bdlukaa/fluent_ui/README.md

 ![Scrollbar Preview](https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/images/conscious-scroll.gif)

 You can change the `isAlwaysVisible` property to either enable or disable the fade effect.
 It's disabled by default.

-> Note: Currently, the leading and trailing arrows are not implemented.
-See [this issue](https://github.com/bdlukaa/fluent_ui/issues/14) to learn more

 ## List Tile